withastro/compiler/packages/compiler/README.md

 ## Usage

-_Note: Public APIs are likely to change before 1.0!
-Use at your own discretion._

 #### Transform `.astro` to valid TypeScript

 The Astro compiler can convert `.astro` syntax to a TypeScript Module whose default export generates HTML.